In my previous post, I shared my personal account regarding the results of my Pre-employment Medical Exam (PEME).

 Get connected with your friends or fellow seafarers.
 Ask them about the doctor or the clinic to which you had your medical exam.
 Perhaps they’ve been there or know some friends who had the same experience as you.

 If they do, connect with that person if possible and ask what they did.
 A pattern could be seen on that clinic especially if someone’s name from that facility constantly pops up.
 You should be ready for the next step.

 Your friends in the medical field (doctors, nurses, dentists, etc.) can be a source of valuable information.
 They too may give some important advice.

 6. If it’s very serious, ask for a second opinion.

 Sometimes, the medical facility recommends you buy very expensive drugs or medicines.
 It could mean that your disease is very serious.
-But remember that your liver is also affected by every drug you take.
+But remember that your whole body is also affected by every drug you take.

-A second opinion is important to clarify, verify and substantiate the initial prognosis.
-They should come from another doctor- perhaps referred by a trusted friend.
+A second opinion is important to clarify, verify, and substantiate the initial prognosis.
+They should come from another doctor- perhaps from someone you know or referred by a trusted friend.